top of page

 Water Quality Testing

-The Gilford Islands Association has been supporting the Lake Winnipesaukee Association’s water quality monitoring program on Sanders Bay and the Broads since 2010, both with volunteers and financial assistance.
-Volunteers monitor five sampling stations in total, collecting water samples from May through September on a biweekly to monthly basis.
+The Gilford Islands Association has been supporting the Lake Winnipesaukee Alliance's water quality monitoring program on Sanders Bay and the Broads since 2010, both with volunteers and financial assistance.
+Volunteers monitor five sampling stations in total, collecting water samples from June into September on a bi-weekly to monthly basis.

 Keeping Lake Winnipesaukee clean and healthy depends on monitoring the water quality at numerous locations throughout the year.
-The Lake Winnipesaukee Association (LWA) assists the UNH Cooperative Extension’s Lakes Lay Monitoring Program (UNH LLMP) on Lake Winnipesaukee.
-There are approximately 25 to 30 sampling stations on the lake that rely on volunteers to collect water samples on a regular basis throughout the summer.
-The water samples are analyzed at the UNH laboratory in Durham, producing a meaningful set of data from year to year, which are also used to monitor the long term health of the lake.
+The Lake Winnipesaukee Alliance (LWA) assists the UNH Cooperative Extension’s Lakes Lay Monitoring Program (UNH LLMP) on Lake Winnipesaukee.
+There are 69 sampling sites on the lake that rely on volunteers to collect water samples on a regular basis throughout the summer.
+GIA members manage 6 of those sites, 3 of which GIA sponsors.
+The water samples are analyzed at the UNH laboratory in Durham, producing a meaningful set of data from year to year, which are also used to monitor the long-term health of the lake.

 It takes approximately 1 to 1 ½ hrs. per site to conduct the measurements.
 Volunteers measure water clarity through the use of a secchi disk and view scope, take lake temperature readings every 0.5 meter to determine the thermocline (transition zone between the upper warm and lower cold layers), and collect water samples for later lab analysis for total phosphorus and chlorophyll-a concentrations.
 Phosphorus is a nutrient required for plant growth.
 Increased levels of phosphorus in the lake may lead to more algal blooms and plant vegetation in the lake.
 Chlorophyll-a is a measure of the microscopic plant abundance or ‘greenness’ in the water.
 In general, the more plants and algae in the water, the less clear the water will be.